ptorres001/cluster_gentrification_new_york/README.md

 ## Data
-The majority of the data came from
+The data used to determine the classifications was obtained from

 ## Preprocessing (Data Cleaning & Feature Engineering)